telerik/blazor-docs/components/treeview/selection/overview.md

 * [`Single`]({%slug treeview-selection-single%})
 * [`Multiple`]({%slug treeview-selection-single%})

 You get or set the selected items through the `SelectedItems` parameter.
+It is an `IEnumerable<object>` collection.
+The selection allows two-way binding (`@bind-SelectedItems`) and one-way binding + [`SelectedItemsChanged`]({%slug treeview-events%}#selecteditemschanged) event.

-It is an `IEnumerable<object>` collection that you need to cast to the correct model type.
+If you want to extract details for the selection from `SelectedItems`, you need to cast the collection to the correct model type.
 This is required because you can [bind the treeview]({%slug components/treeview/data-binding/overview%}) to different model types at each level.
-The selection allows two-way binding (`@bind-SelectedItems`) and one-way binding + [`SelectedItemsChanged`]({%slug treeview-events%}#selecteditemschanged) event.
+The example below demonstrates this approach - we cast the selected item to the specific model in order to get its details and display them outside of the TreeView.

 >caption Enable node selection